-Every day this week, we'll be visiting a version of Skyrim unlike any you've ever seen before - a world thrown into anarchy and chaos by Sheogorath, God of Madness, and the assistance of over 200 blindly-installed mods.
-In our first part, get ready for epic dinosaur battles, Whiterun's new theme park, fandom striking in the strangest places, and an awkward meeting with an old friend.
+In September of 2012 Richard Cobbett visited a version of Skyrim thrown into chaos by Sheogorath, God of Madness, and the assistance of over 200 blindly installed mods.
+In the first part, get ready for epic dinosaur battles, Whiterun's new theme park, fandom striking in the strangest places, and an awkward meeting with an old friend.

 Then it hit me.
 Where would the adventure and discovery be in simply picking something off a menu?
 I didn't want to install, say, "Really Pretty Flying Boat House Mod" only to walk over, see it, go "Oooh," and be done.
 I wanted to turn corners and actually be surprised by what I found.

 In short, I didn't choose some mods.
-I chose all the mods .
+I chose all the mods.
 Whole Collections on Steam Workshop, sight-unseen.
-Running through the Skyrim Nexus' categories and just hitting the download button without even looking at names .
-Even asking a few friends to send over mods, which I'm pretty sure is why the Riverwood tavern currently houses a gaggle of transexual adventurers and I apparently own an all-male brothel/bath-house outside Whiterun.
+Running through the Skyrim Nexus' categories and just hitting the download button without even looking at names.
+Even asking a few friends to send over mods, which I'm pretty sure is why I apparently own an all-male brothel/bath-house outside Whiterun.
 Thursdays are veal night.
 Bring the kids.
-By the time I was done, I had over 240 of them installed, and actually knew what about ten of them were.
+By the time I was done, I had over 240 mods installed, and actually knew what about 10 of them were.

 This is not a nice thing to do to Skyrim.
-I'm not going to keep harping on about this, because it's not fair to blame the camel for buckling under the weight of the straw - never mind the anvil that all these mods count up to - but yes.
-It crashes all the time, some areas are impossible to enter, several armour items were corrupted somewhere leading to random acts of nudity, the frame-rate is regularly drop-kicked into single digits, and as for balance... forget it.
+I'm not going to keep harping on about this, because it's not fair to blame the camel for buckling under the weight of the straw—never mind the anvil that all these mods count up to—but yes, it crashes all the time, some areas are impossible to enter, several armour items were corrupted leading to random acts of nudity, the frame-rate is regularly drop-kicked into single digits, and as for balance?
+Forget it.
 This modded Skyrim is I Want To Be The Guy: RPG Edition, only without the sense of mercy or fair play.
 If you feel like trying this experiment for yourself, great.
 Don't let your actual savegames anywhere near the result.
-Consider yourself warned...
+Consider yourself warned.

 My adventure begins in a familiar place; the Live Another Life mod.
-This starts you off in a locked hut somewhere in the world, where the goddess Mara appears in statue form to ask who you want to be - a shipwreck victim, a new recruit to one of the Guilds and so on - and both kits you out and teleports you to an appropriate starting position for that storyline.
+This starts you off in a locked hut where the goddess Mara appears in statue form to ask who you want to be—a shipwreck victim, a new recruit to one of the Guilds and so on—and both kits you out and teleports you to an appropriate starting position for that storyline.
 It's a good way to skip the intro and tutorial dungeon, especially if you've done anything that might dick around with the scripting (ahem), with a quick new quest for when you want to activate the main story.
 It's not quite the brand new, never-seen-before intro I wanted, but at least it opens up potential beyond the default Helgen stuff.

 I pause for a minute to decide how to play this.
 All good Skyrim gimmick-diaries need rules; this one will too.
 Our heroine is a spellsword, Compass, who I have no doubt will live up to the heroism and sense of personal responsibility expected of a Dovahkiin.
 She's an Imperial, and this is her face: